Bedrock-OSS/bedrock-wiki/docs/text/splashes.md

     width="300"
 />

-The `canMerge` parameter determined whether the game will show vanilla splash texts alongside custom splash texts.
+The `canMerge` parameter determines whether the game will show vanilla splash texts alongside custom splash texts.
 If you set this parameter to `true`{lang=json}, the splash text will be choosen from both vanilla splash texts and custom splash texts.
 If you omit this parameter or set it to `false`{lang=json}, the splash text will be choosen only from custom splash texts.